 Employment – the applicant must have employment or an offer of employment within Maidstone Borough.
 The place of work, rather than the business address, must be within Maidstone Borough.
 The employment must be for a minimum of 12 months and be for more than 16 hours a week.
 Self-employed applicants should provide documentation that confirms they regularly work or operate a business within the borough.
 For zero hour contracts see 18.4.1.

-Returning Resident – the applicant must have been residing in the borough for a continuous period of at least 2 of the last 5 years but does not currently live within Maidstone Borough.
+Returning Resident – the applicant must have been residing in the borough for a continuous period of at least 2 of the last 5 years and may not currently live within Maidstone Borough.
 The only exception to this are applicants being released from prison where their sentence exceeds 5 years.
 The Senior Homechoice Officer may accept an applicant as being a returning resident in exceptional circumstances.

 Members of the Armed Forces – Certain members of the Armed Forces and their households will bypass the local connection criteria.
 For more detailed information as to which members of the armed forces this applies to, please see 18.6.

-Persons placed in Maidstone Borough by another local housing authority under the provision of the homelessness legislation will not become eligible for an offer of accommodation until the period of 5 years has expired from the date of their placement and would not amount to a local connection for other family members under paragraph 9.3.
+Persons placed in Maidstone Borough by another local housing authority under the provision of the homelessness legislation will not become eligible to meet the local connection criteria stated in paragraphs 9.2, 9.5 and 9.6 above until the period of 5 years has expired from the date of their placement and their tenancy within Maidstone Borough would not amount to a local connection for other family members under paragraph 9.3.
 When a Relief Duty may be owed under Part 7 of the Housing Act 1996, the Homechoice and Strategy Manager may use discretion for the purpose of enabling a referral to another local authority.

 In exceptional circumstances the matter will be considered as part of the review process and discretion can be applied by the Head of Housing and Community Services, if an applicant is able to demonstrate a local connection that does not readily match the local connection criteria stated above.
 For example, applicants may have a need for support, special school placements or medical treatment which cannot be met in any other reasonable location.
 Applicants may also have felt the need to leave an area where they have a local connection.
 This is often supported by the police or another external agency.
 If the Head of Housing and Community Services is satisfied with the evidence provided in these cases, the applicant may be accepted onto the housing register.